thumbsup/thumbsup/README.md

 thumbsup --input "/media/photos" --output "./website" --title "My holidays" --thumb-size 200 --large-size 1500 --full-size-photos true --sort-folders date --css "./custom.css" --google-analytics "UA-999999-9"
 ```

-You can also save all your arguments to a `JSON` file:
+You can also save all your arguments to a `JSON` file.
+When running with Docker, make sure the config file is also accessible inside the container.

 ```bash
 thumbsup --config config.json